opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/database_usage/solutions_to_inconsistent_gaussdbdws_query_results.rst

 **Analysis:**

-Some behaviors vary according to the database compatibility configuration item **behavior_compat_options**.
-For details about the parameter options, see "GUC Parameters > Miscellaneous Parameters > behavior_compat_options" in *Developer Guide*.
+Some behaviors may vary depending on the settings of the database compatibility configuration item **behavior_compat_options**.
+For details about the options of this item, see "GUC Parameters > Miscellaneous Parameters > behavior_compat_options" in *GaussDB(DWS) Developer Guide*..

 The **end_month_calculate** in **behavior_compat_options** controls the calculation logic of the **add_months** function.
 If this parameter is specified, and the **Day** of **param1** indicates the last day of a month shorter than **result**, the **Day** in the calculation result will equal that in **result**.